Introduction: How to Bring Tinkercad Into Your Classroom

 Step 1: Know Your Tools

 Before you attempt to bring this exciting tool into your classroom, you'll want to spend some time exploring it yourself first.
-The best place to start is with Tinkercad's "Basic Skills Lessons."
+The best place to start is with Tinkercad's "Learning Center."
 Each interactive lesson takes only a few minutes to complete and, by the time you finish all six, you'll have learned to use all the key features in the program.
 It's really that simple - people are always surprised by how easy it is to get started with Tinkercad.

 Also keep in mind that you don't need to be an expert in order to bring new technology into the classroom.
 Don't think you need to know all the answers.
 Learning along with students is half the fun!